‘No way to run a railway’: The ‘outdated’ rule causing train cancellations every week

 “We don’t have enough people to cover that train [service] seven days a week, and that can’t be right, and it never has been right,” he said.

 ‘Sunday work’ and rest day working for train drivers and other rail staff has long been a polarising issue in the industry, causing widespread disruption in recent years.
-Last Sunday on Great Western Railway, for example, the effects of Storm Darragh were compounded by dozens of cancellations due to staff declining – as is their right – to work on their day off.
+Earlier this month on Great Western Railway, for example, the effects of Storm Darragh were compounded by dozens of cancellations due to staff declining – as is their right – to work on their day off.

-Train managers working for Avanti West Coast who are members of the Rail, Maritime and Transport union had announced industrial action around Christmas due to “inadequate proposals on rest day working arrangements” after rejecting a proposal made to them by the company – though in better news for passengers, the strikes were called on of 13 Decemeber after the union received an improved offer from Avanti.
+Train managers working for Avanti West Coast who are members of the Rail, Maritime and Transport union have announced that its workers are to stage a five-month-long series of strikes beginning New Year’s Eve after workers rejected a deal aimed at resolving a dispute over rest day working.
+RMT said its members working as train managers will strike on New Year’s Eve, 2 January and every Sunday between 12 January and 25 May.

 The Sunday rule varies between companies, with some operators relying on employees volunteering to work extra paid shifts to run timetabled services on a Sunday, as this day is commonly negotiated to be “outside” the working week in the industry.